puppetlabs/puppet-docs/source/puppet/4.4/reference/static_catalogs.md

 Additionally, each time a Puppet agent applies a normal cached catalog that contains file resources sourced from `puppet:///` locations, the agent requests file metadata from the master each time the catalog's applied, even though nothing's changed in the cached catalog.
 This causes the master to perform unnecessary resource-intensive checksum calculations for each such file resource.

 Static catalogs avoid these problems by including metadata that refers to a specific version of the resource's file.
-This prevents the a newer version from being incorrectly applied, and avoids having the agent regenerate the metadata on each Puppet run.
+This prevents the a newer version from being incorrectly applied, and avoids having the agent request the metadata on each Puppet run.

 These are the traits that make this type of catalog "static": it contains all of the information that an agent needs to determine whether the node's configuration matches the instructions and **static** state of file resources **at the point in time when the catalog was compiled.**